Plurimi Wealth LLP (“PWL” or the “Firm”)

 Specific personnel are assigned responsibility for the risks across the Firm.
 The Firm’s Chief Executive Officer takes overall responsibility, with the assistance of all the other Members, for identifying material risks to the Firm and putting appropriate mitigating controls in place.

-Risks and mitigating controls are periodically reassessed, taking into account the Firm’s risk appetite.
+Risks and mitigating controls are reassessed on a regular basis, taking into account the Firm’s risk appetite.
 Where risks are identified which fall outside of the Firm’s risk tolerance levels, or where the need for remedial action is identified in respect of identified weaknesses in the Firm’s mitigating controls, then actions are taken to improve the control framework.

 The senior management meets periodically to review the quality of the control framework and to satisfy themselves that appropriate controls are in place and that mitigating actions are moving forward.

-The specific types of risks faced by the Firm are;
+The main, specific types of risks faced by the Firm are;

 - Operational risk,